 - Drivers performing erratic actions in front of the bus.

-- Poor road conditions or damage roads.
+- Poor road conditions or damaged roads.

 - Pedestrians not paying attention and stepping out in front of the bus.

 - Passengers on the bus distracting the driver.

 - An emergency stop at a junction because another vehicle jumped a red light.